 On our action page you will find three ways to bring feedback back into the organization "Report", "Forwarding", and "Integration".
 For example, a livefeed can be transmitted to monitors in the office.
 In addition, automatic push notifications for apps like slack or other ticket systems can be easily configured.
 E-mail alerts can also be setup This puts your customers and their satisfaction In permanent view and allows the relevant stakeholder in your organization to be informed in real time.

 Would you like more information?
-Make an appointment with one of our advisors here..
+Make an appointment with one of our advisors here and request a demo..